safing/web/_publications/2021-09-01-progress-update-august.md

         - Patrick
       progress:
         - type: 'h5'
-          text: "Concept Is Done: Introducing \"Pills\""
+          text: "Concept Is Done - Implementation Starts"
         - type: p
           text: "Luke gave this section some really hard thought: What was the expectation a user had when viewing all the different apps?
 What information do we actually want in this overview?
-After several different approaches he finally landed at the design with the so called \"connection pills\".
-Seems strange?
-Well for now you will have to wait until you see it - but then it will definitely just click.
+After several different approaches he finally landed at a design he is confident with.
+For now you will have to wait until you see it - but having seen how much better it feels, it will definitely be worth the wait.
 Stay tuned!"
     - title: Cryptocurrency Payments
       description: Enable you to pay for the SPN with cryptocurrencies such as Bitcoin, Ethereum and Monero
       projects: